google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 associated raw binary data buffer.

-Writing bytes is familiar if you’ve already played with `ArrayBuffer`; use a `TypedArray` object and copy the values into it.
+Writing bytes is familiar if you’ve already played with `ArrayBuffer`; use a `TypedArray` and copy the values into it.

 ```js
 // Get a GPU buffer and an arrayBuffer for writing.